A significance-based account of ceteris paribus counterfactuals

-This evaluation, which we refer to as \emph{strict evaluation}, amounts to calculating the truth value of $(A \wedge \bigwedge \Gamma) \discond{} B$.
-As the condition is quite restrictive, multiple worlds - if not all - of the model might not satisfy $A \wedge \bigwedge \Gamma$, thus trivialising the evaluation.
-The strict evaluation is then relaxed into two `prioritisations'~\cite{DBLP:journals/corr/GirardT16,girard2018prioritised}: \emph{na\"ive counting}, in which worlds are ranked according to the cardinality of the `agreement set', that is, the subset of formulas in $\Gamma$ over which a world agrees with $x$, and \emph{maximal supersets}, in which the subset relation over agreement sets is taken into account.
-Under both prioritarisations, however, the evaluation of a \cpcount ultimately depends on the number of formulas from $\Gamma$ that a world satisfies.
-It is thus easy to find examples of \cpcounts whose evaluation yields counterintuitive results (refer to Section~\ref{sec:notions of ceteris paribus}).
+This operation amounts to check satisfiability of $(A \wedge \bigwedge \Gamma) \discond{} B$ at $x$.
+However, several worlds might fail to satisfy $A \wedge \bigwedge \Gamma$, thus trivializing the result.
+This can be remedied by relaxing the strict evaluation into two `prioritisations'~\cite{DBLP:journals/corr/GirardT16,girard2018prioritised}: \emph{na\"ive counting} and \emph{maximal supersets}, which ultimately rely on `counting' the number of formulas in $\Gamma$ satisfied by the worlds.
+However, it is easy to find examples of \cpcounts whose evaluations under the aforementioned relaxed prioritisations yield counterintuitive results (\cref{remark:critique_to_girard}).